ragingwind/mobile-chromeapp-starter-kit/readme.md

 ## Build and Run

-This project has two of the build systems for each project, Mobile Chrome Apps and Polymer Starter Kit.
-Each build command should be executed on the each project path.
-Please visit if you want to know more details of build commands.
+This project has two build systems for each project.
+One is Mobile Chrome Apps, Another is Polymer Starter Kit, each build command should be executed on the each project path below.

   - Mobile Chrome App: ./platform
   - Polymer Starter Kit: ./src

-Or you can use handy scripts with npm.
-You can execute build and run commands without changing a path. here is list of run scripts
+or you can use gulp task under `./src` added to `src/app` as `tasks/cca-tasks.js`.
+You can just execute build and run commands without changing of path to `cordova platform`. here is the list of run scripts

-  - `npm run build:app`: run `gulp` command on the `src` path
-  - `npm run build`: run both of build command `build:app` and `cca build` command running on the `platform` path in sequential time.
-You should pass platform type if you need to set the target platform, `android` or `ios`. this is a sample of command: `PLATFORM=android npm run build`
-  - `npm run chrome`: run `cca run chrome` command on the `platform` path,
-  - `npm run android`: run `cca run android` command on the `platform` path,
-  - `npm run ios`: run `cca run ios` command on the `platform` path,
+- `gulp cca:build`: build application and then build cordova project. `platform` should be passed for build, `--platform=android`. **At this momment, we only support build for android**
+- `gulp cca:run`: run cordova project on emulate or devices. use options with `--platform=chrome|android` and `--run=emulate|device`
-  - `npm run push`: run `cca push` command on the `platform` path.
-You should give target with ip address.
-This is a sample of command: `TARGET=192.168.0.10 npm run push`
+- `gulp cca:push`: run `cca push` command on the `platform` path.
+You should give target with ip address, with target option `--target=192.168.0.10` and `--watch`
-  - `npm run package`: Make and copy a unsigned zip file for Chrome and apk of Android to `package`.
+- `culp cca:package`: Make and copy a unsigned zip file for Chrome and apk of Android to `package` path.
 It should be run after `build`

+Please visit reference sites if you want to know further details of build commands.

 ## Mobile Chrome Apps